Erudika/paraio.org/src/monolite/partials/002-standalone.md

 ## Deploying to a servlet container or a self-hosted environment

-Another option is to deploy the WAR file to a servlet container like Tomcat or GlassFish, for example.
+Another option is to build and deploy the WAR file to a servlet container like Tomcat or GlassFish, for example.

 **Note:** We recommend deploying the Para at the root context `/`.
 You can do this by renaming the WAR file to `ROOT.war` before deploying.
 See [the Config](#005-config) for more details about configuring your deployment.

 Para can also be deployed easily to a PaaS environment like Heroku or AWS Elastic Beanstalk.
-The WAR file is executable and should "just work" by setting the execution command to `java -jar para-X.Y.Z.war`.
+The JAR file is executable and should "just work" by setting the execution command to `java -jar para-X.Y.Z.jar`.

 In a self-hosted environment where you want to manage your own SSL certificates, it is recommended to run a reverse-proxy server like NGINX in front of Para.
 As an alternative you can use Apache or Lighttpd.